wp-plugins/credit-line-generator/readme.txt

 You could do this by hand of course, but I hope that this saves (a little) time, and that it will keep you from making typos.

+I am currently a happy user of my own plugin, and forsee no major changes in the future.
+Please let me know if there is any feature you could use.

 = Examples =

-_Photo_ by John Smith.
+* _Photo_ by John Smith.

-_Photo of a fire truck_ by John Smith, _some rights reserved_.
+* _Photo of a fire truck_ by John Smith, _some rights reserved_.

 == Installation ==

 1. Upload the folder containing the plugin to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Screenshots ==
+1. The form.

 == Changelog ==

 = 0.1.3 =
 * First public version.